Starting a DPC Practice

 1) Begin by doing as much home work as possible; start by reviewing our resources page.
 There are more than seventy CME-style open access recordings linked here.
 Academic publications and other policy papers are directly linked as well.

 2) Compare different options for your geographic location.
 DPC practices are known to be successful in urban, suburban, and rural areas, but the rural areas can present more challenges.
 Dr. Eskew has published an article entitled "Which State Best Suits Your Practice: An Analysis and Reference Guide" which might serve as a helpful resource.
 If you plan to dispense medications to your patients directly in your office (another source of costs savings and convenience for patients), pay particular attention to the eleven states where this activity is prohibited or severely restricted.
 Look over our DPC Mapper to determine whether you anticipate any nearby competition (or more likely assistance) from other DPC practices.
 Consider whether your state has DPC legislation or any anticipated regulatory barriers (often found in the language of the state insurance code).
+If you are remaining local and worry that a Non-compete Agreement might get in the way, use these resources from the AHLA, Fenwick & West, and Beckreedriden to determine whether there is any validity to your agreement.

 3) Decide whether you want to run a "Pure" or "Hybrid" practice, and whether you plan to "Opt Out" of Medicare.
 See my article discussing this decision point.
 If you would like to Opt Out, the best comprehensive summary of steps necessary can be found on the Association of American Physicians & Surgeon's "How to Opt Out of Medicare" webpage.
 This process is not too difficult there are steps to confirm the opt out was a success.